coderanger/coderanger.net/content/posts/chef-mailing-list.md

 on Discourse to help explain things for new users, and will hopefully be able to update that as new issues arise.

+# How I Feel

+I'm mad.
+I see this as a multi-faceted failure of the community.
+Communication about this migration, before and after, faltered.
+This is doubly frustrating given the excellent communication around the first migration attempt, showing that it could have much so much smoother.
+After the initial wave of frustration from users, there was a definite sentiment from some of "haters gonna hate", which I feel masked legitimate issues in a way that was unnecessary.
+I feel like the migration was rushed and many issues could have been resolved before the migration had there been some kind of public beta test to gather UX feedback.

+A mailing list is a resource often used as a last resort when a user is already feeling frustrated, lost, or confused.
+It is absolutely vital that these kinds of support channels (along with IRC, StackOverflow, etc) be welcoming and smooth.
+I think Discourse can absolutely improve that over the old system, but I am angry at level of disarray things were in.
+We need to ensure our community protects our most vulnerable, and often that is people looking for help.

 # The Future?

 As stated before, everything I've done so far has been unpaid labor out of a sense of obligation to the Chef community.
-I've mostly run out of spoons to help further.
-I trust the Chef Software community team will step in to continue improving the site.
-I'll keep a close eye on things, as is my usual modus operandi.
+I've mostly run out of energy to help further.
+I trust the Chef Software community team will continue improving the site.
+I think things are pretty stable overall, the site isn't everything I would have wanted, but it is in a position for the community to move forward.
+I'll keep a close eye on things, as is my usual modus operandi, and am happy to help where I can.

 # Questions?